The Economist 2021

 Professor Daly has worked in communication and management studies since 1995.

-EMBA Programme Director, Leadership Development Chair Research Associate, Management in Innovative Health Chair Research Associate
+EMBA Programme Director, Leadership Development Chair Affiliate Researcher, Management in Innovative Health Chair Research Associate

 Denis Dauchy, PhD, is Professor of Business Strategy and Director of EDHEC's Executive MBA, with professional experience in business and consultancy.

 Arne De Keyser

 Arne De Keyser is Associate Professor of Marketing at EDHEC Business School (France).
 His research focuses on customer experience, service recovery and frontline service technology.